termsignal/core/py/scripts/interview-prep/system-design/netflix-2021.md

 1. Content Creators
 2. Viewers

-* Content Distributor Network
+* Content Distributor Network: Stores content in the locations which are geographically closts to users.
-* Control Plane
+  * Open Connect is the global cusom CDN for netflix
+* Control Plane: Component that handles uploads from content creators that will eventually hit CDNs
-  * CDN Health Checker
+  * CDN Health Checker Service: This will check the health of the CDN periodically based on playback experience
-  * Content Uploader Service
-* Data Storage
-* Data Plane
+  * Content Uploader Service: This will consume the content from creators and distribute it to CDNS to ensure robust playback experience.
+Also, stores metadata of video content.
+* Data Storage: Video metadata is saved in the data storage.
+Including subtitle information in the optimal db
+* Data Plane: Component that will interact with endusers for playback.
+Different platforms and returns urls of CDNs with the files requested
   * Playback Service
+    * The service will determine the files that are required for playback
+    * Get all URLS
   * Steering Service
+    * This service determines the optimal CDN urls from which requested playback can be fetched from
+    * Select best URLS

 Diagram
 ![](assets/20220129_000952_netflix-2021-diagrams.png)

 Steps

 1. The content creators upload the video content to the control plane.
 2. The video content gets uploaded on the CDN which are placed geographically closer to end users.